 When you reach out to The Relationship Centre you will be greeted kindly by our welcoming receptionist, Deborah.

-We know it can be uncomfortable and challenging to contact people you don’t know, especially when you are not feeling your best.
-Please be assured that it is Deborah’s goal as well as that of our entire team to make you feel as comfortable and relaxed as we can.
-Whether in our intial phone or email conversations or when you visit our centre in person be assured we want to help you.
+We know it can be uncomfortable to contact people you don’t know, especially when you are not feeling your best.
+Deborah’s goal is to make you feel as comfortable and relaxed as possible.
+Whether in your initial phone or email conversations or when you visit our centre in person be assured we are here to help you.

 Our centre is the place you can come to heal and grow.